heelkindy/task-tracker/README.md

 A simple command-line interface (CLI) application built in Java to track and manage your tasks.
 This project helps you practice programming skills including working with the filesystem, handling user inputs, and building a simple CLI application.

+> **Project Inspiration**: This project is based on the Task Tracker project from [roadmap.sh](https://roadmap.sh/projects/task-tracker), designed for learning purposes to practice programming skills and build practical CLI applications.

 ## Features

 -   ✅ Add, update, and delete tasks